AMIYAMAITY/ExamPortalProject_With_Spring_Framework/README.md

               Download this zip file and extract this file.
 It's complete exam portal project.

         ### Step-3:
-              After extract you must see Imported files -> database -> .sql file this file you have to import to mysql database and make sure your database name must be "BCRECExamPortal".
+              After extract must you see Imported files -> database -> .sql file this file you have to import to mysql database and make sure your database name must be "BCRECExamPortal".

+        ### Step-4:
+              After all step done you have to do one more step.
+              After extract must you see   BCRECExamPortal->src->java->com->examportal->email->SendMailTLS.java
+              and this file you have to edit just put your emailId and password (it is need for mail verification and send mail to user).

+       Whenever all steps are done you can run your website and enjoy it.